ctfs/write-ups-2014/def-con-ctf-qualifier-2014/shitsco/README.md

 So that when adding nodes, the strings and the node itself consume the same amount of memory.

 The following is the memory layout with 3 nodes added(= 3 variables set).
 Note that there is no first node.
 The first node is in static memory.
-Also, every node has the same length(size).
+Also, every allocated heap block has the same length(size).

 ```
 --------------------------------------------------------------